1 in 4

 Scientists and engineers make medications to help people, and we’re on a mission to ensure those life saving technologies get to do their job.

-By the year 2026, we will donate 20 million prescriptions, covering almost $1 billion in prescription costs for people that otherwise wouldn’t get the help they need.
+By the year 2026, our goal is to facilitate the donation of 20 million prescriptions, covering almost $1 billion in prescription costs for people that otherwise wouldn’t get the help they need.

 When we face challenges together, things get BETR.

 We created The Togethr Project to help fix a broken American medical system and rebuild the inequities that people face when seeking medical support and treatment.

 They’re pharmacies dedicated to community care, sourcing medicine and providing healthcare for neighbors who otherwise can’t afford help.